 Certificates of Title issued in Joint Ownership where the names are separated with the words AND or AND/OR, do not carry the same meaning as With Rights Of Survivorship.
 If the term With Rights Of Survivorship does not appear on the title document, the survivor name on the title cannot obtain a title in their name until a county judge decides, in probate proceedings, that the survivor has the right to ownership of the vehicle.

 Certificates of Title in the Decedents Name Only

 When the title is in the decedents name alone (or all owners are deceased), transfer of ownership can occur only if an individual appointed by the court to administer the estate(s) of the decedent(s) properly assigns the title to the buyer.
-The letter of appointment by the court for this individual must be attached to the title when it is presented to the designated County Official.
+The letter of appointment by the court for this individual must be attached to the title when it is presented to the County Treasurer.

 If the total value of all of the personal property in the decedent's estate does not exceed $50,000, minus any liens and/or claims, and the title was issued in the name of the decedent alone (or all owners are deceased), the vehicle/motorboat may be transferred without probate to a claiming successor(s) by submitting an Affidavit for Transfer of Decedent's Vehicle/Motorboat.
 The title must be issued in the name of the successor(s) - it cannot be issued in the name of the purchaser.
 Note: Personal property does not include ownership in real estate property.

 Before the person claiming to be the successor of the decedent submits the Affidavit, the following guidelines must be met:

 - Thirty days must have elapsed since death

 - No petition for the appointment of a Personal Representative, Administrator, Special Administrator, Executor or equivalent, is pending or has been granted